polterguy/polterguy.github.io/deploy/index.md

 * image: servergardens/magic-backend:latest
 * image: servergardens/magic-frontend:latest

-When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then type _"Y"_ when Nano asks you if you want to save the file after you have edited the file, and save it with its existing filename.
+When you are done editing the docker-compose.yml file, hold down the CTRL key and press X, then type _"Y"_ when Nano asks you if you want to save the file after you have edited the file, and save it with its existing filename.
 Then you will have to install Docker and docker-compose on your VPS.
 This can be achieved with the following terminal command.

 ```
 apt install docker docker-compose